 The flu (influenza) and the common cold are both respiratory illnesses caused by different viruses.
 Because colds and flu share many symptoms, it can be difficult to tell the difference without special lab tests.

-Can soup cure the cold or flu?
-Certain vitamins bolster our immune system, which is the actual virus fighter.
+Certain vitamins bolster our immune system that fights viruses.
 Conceivably, with the right ingredients, soup can indirectly be helpful in combatting symptoms.
-Tomatoes, for example, are rich in vitamin C. Ginger, radish, garlic, onions, and chili peppers either provide immune-strengthening vitamins or break down congestion.
+Tomatoes, for example, are rich in vitamin C, Ginger, radish, garlic, onions, and chili peppers either provide immune-strengthening vitamins or break down congestion.
 So have a spicy bowl of soup while your amazing body heals itself, and watch for symptoms requiring a physician.